Listen to page

 Why did National Grain Company choose IMOS before beginning operations?

-Khalid Abu Omar, Head of Technology at National Grain Company (NGC), shares how the IMOS Platform was selected as a core part of the company’s technology stack before operations even began—driven by a commitment to usability, trusted recommendations, and long-term strategic goals.
+Khalid Alotaibi, Head of Technology at National Grain Company (NGC), shares how IMOS was selected as a core part of the company’s technology stack before operations even began—driven by a commitment to usability, trusted recommendations, and long-term strategic goals.

 “One of our strategies in technology is the customer experience.
 So this is the major pillar,” Khalid explains.
 “We need to make sure that any system onboarding to the NGC is user friendly.”